solana-foundation/solana-improvement-documents/proposals/0178-static-syscalls.md

 ## Detailed Design

-The following must go into effect if and only if a program indicates the SBPF version XX or higher in its ELF header e_flags field, according to the specification of SIMD-0161.
+The following must go into effect if and only if a program indicates the SBPF version `0x03` or higher in its ELF header e_flags field, according to the specification of SIMD-0161.

 ### New syscall instruction